Dania2703/Super-Lee-Project/README.md

 ## Future Work/Improvements (optional)

-- Implement more sophisticated maze generation algorithms.
-- Explore different compression techniques for mazes to improve compression rates.
-- Enhance the search problem solver with additional algorithms or optimizations.
 - Develop a graphical user interface (GUI) for better interaction and visualization of mazes and solutions.
-- Improve error handling and logging for server and client operations.
 - Add more comprehensive unit and integration tests.